NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 ### `@specific`

 This is used if the source or target has a specific restriction.
-Will be documented separately.
+It will be documented separately.

 ### `@bidirectional`